ggabelmann/ggabelmann.github.io/README.md

 I have over a decade of experience delivering multi-tier applications.
 My expertise is with Java and other server-side technology, but over the years I've worked with numerous languages and frameworks.
-Currently seeking remote contract work -- I can be reached at greg.gabelmann@gmail.com or through my profiles at LinkedIn or Github (see below).
+Currently seeking remote full-time and/or contract work -- I can be reached at greg.gabelmann@gmail.com or through my profiles at LinkedIn or Github (see below).

 ## I like to:

-* Do "full lifecycle" development because every part of software engineering is important, interesting, and necessary.
+* Participate in all phases of the software development life-cycle because every part is important, interesting, and necessary.
 * Release projects to Production frequently.
 * Work with people who are results-focused, but also take time to help each other.
 * Create my own software libraries to understand how things really work.